praetoriandigital/cub-docs/readme.md

   - new cross-domain API transport: instead of JSONP we now use iframe + postMessage.
 Benefits - it supports large POST requests, better connection errors and timeouts handling.
   - Fixed missed required validation for State and Position fields.
+  - prevented re-submission for user forms
+  - added 'combobox' field type for custom lead forms
+  - initial support for user authentication with social network accounts

 * 0.14.x, September 27, 2016
   - introducing Notifications for My Profile page